Zindeeq: Plot

 The novel ends in 2075 with the beginning of a devastating war in the subcontinent.
 But in a way, it is an anti-war novel.
 Peace cannot be retained if we fail to understand the terrors of the wars waged in the name of racial supremacy or for geo-political gain.
-The protagonist of the novel, Sanaullah, is rooted in Indian civilization and states that there are lessons in Mahabharat but realises that man is an animal who doesn’t learn.
+The protagonist of the novel, Sanaullah, is rooted in Indian civilization and states that there are lessons in Mahabharat but realises that man is an animal who does not learn.
 And if a man cannot learn from Mahabharat or the Holocaust, he cannot learn anything, but can only suffer and die.
 The second theme of the book is the LGBTQ movement and freedom of choice.
 The third theme is what are the predictions of the Semitic religions about the last great wars in the world, and how can these affect geo-political equations?

 Reception

 Critic Dr Shahid Iqbal Kamran analyzed the novel and writes in his article that "Zindeeq begins with the most important day of Sanaullah’s life, when he passed the compulsory examination to become an officer in the army and ends with the phrase, "And the war has begun'.
 It points to a fear that if both the countries will remain victims of their history, unless people here come out of the ideas and thoughts spread during the British rule, and the light of Taxila is not spread the region will continue to plunge in the darkness.
 As long as solidarity, freedom and equality are not embraced as a common principle, the fear of war will continue to haunt and destroy minds.
 And that is what this novel marks on the minds of readers."